-As plans are made to re-start our economy the Enviroment team invites us to image a brighter climate future.
-The Enviroment team, led by our member organization, the Climate Hub, is asking that the City of Calgary build for not just stimulus but climate through our Green Stimulus plan.Read more
+As plans are made to re-start our economy the Environment team invites us to image a brighter climate future.
+The Environment team, led by our member organization, the Climate Hub, is asking that the City of Calgary build for not just stimulus but climate through our Green Stimulus plan.Read more

 Our members recognized the growing problem of social isolation on April 4, 2019 when our delgates assembly asked that a team be formed to look at combating social isolation.
-As 2020 unfolded the consequences of social isolation is being felt by a far greater portion of our population then we could have imagined.
-On May 25, 2020 our social isolation team is putting forward a proposal to help strengthen our city.Read more
+As 2020 has unfolded, the consequences of social isolation has been felt by a far greater portion of our population then we could have imagined.
+On May 25, 2020 our social isolation team put forward a proposal to help strengthen our city.Read more